 What to expect of the disbursement process

-About 10 days before the start of the term, the Financial Aid Office begins disbursing awarded aid.
+About 10 days before the start of the term, the Office of Financial Aid and Scholarships begins disbursing awarded aid.

 Aid is paid directly to the student’s billing account and is used to pay the balance on the semester bill.

 Depending on the bill amount and the aid award(s) that the student has accepted, the student may still need to pay a balance to the Cashiers Office before disbursement.
 This balance must be paid by the posted payment deadline or the student may be dropped from their classes.

 If a student’s aid disbursement exceeds the total amount on their bill, the student will be issued a refund.

 Refunds will be issued by the Cashiers Office by mail or direct deposit, usually a few days before the first day of classes.
 For more information about refunds and setting up payment preferences, visit the Refunds page.

 Federal financial aid can only be paid toward tuition, fees, housing, and meal plan charges.
 Students must submit a Title IV Authorization form to allow federal aid to also pay against other charges on the bill, such as parking passes.
 Without a Title IV Authorization, charges not covered by federal aid will remain the student’s responsibility and must be paid out-of-pocket.

 Timing for part-of-term courses